itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

 # **1 : US-01 - Create and list reservations (front end)**
 The testing for this project is a bit more frustrating than what we've dealt with before.
 Running `npm run test:1`, firstly, cannot run at the same time as your servers if you ran `npm run start:dev` (they are on the same port...).
-Secondly...I have a hard time getting `npm run test:1` to even work.
+Secondly...I have a hard time getting `npm run test:1` to work.
 It just crashes, and I'm guessing it's because I haven't done some part of the code yet.
 (However, I have been successful with `npm run test:1:frontend`.)
-Thirdly, even when the tests do run, it's sometimes really difficult to see what the tests even are.

 ---